d-ries/linux-essentials/xx_additional_exercises/filters/100_solutions.md

 ## Task 14
 Use the ls -la command in your home folder.
 Change in the output:

-?> <i class="fa-solid fa-circle-info"></i> The reference “.”
-To “. (this folder)” and “..” to “.. (parent folder)”.
+?> <i class="fa-solid fa-circle-info"></i> The reference "."
+To ". (this folder)" and ".." to ".. (parent folder)".
 Also remove the line that shows the amount of files and folders in the directory.
 ?> <i class="fa-solid fa-circle-info"></i> Hint: if you use the $ sign at the end of a string to search, it means the line needs to end with that string.

 <br/>![](images/2022-08-15-15-43-58.png)